2009 Infiniti QX56 Base Model Tire Pressure

-Recommended tire pressure for 2007 Infiniti QX56 Base Model tires (1 original equipment tire size set).
+Recommended tire pressure for 2009 Infiniti QX56 Base Model tires with 1 original equipment tire size set.

 |Recommended Front Tire Pressure||35 psi (2.4 bar or 241 kPa)|